Frank Gardener

 Yes, our King is down to earth , he talks and greets everyone in the most down to earth way.
 People tend to appreciate it, you were indifferent about it or so it seems.
 You did not comment.
 You have said something to him, right?!!
 What was it?
 You reported everything even the woman's plucked eyebrows.
 Why not tell what you told him ?
 Maybe you were patronizing him in person and you don't want anyone to know !?
 Tell the truth.

-I passed down the line to the prime minister, a man who has held that job uninterrupted for 40 years, coming to power when Britain still used shillings and pennies.
+I passed down the line to the prime minister, a man who has held that job uninterrupted for 40 years, coming to power when

 You don't use shillings and pennies no more ?? ps.
 We want him to stay until your country ceases to use the pound, and beyond.